opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/transit/raptor/package.md

 - travel duration (seconds)
 - generalized cost (scalar) (a function of anything other than the above criteria)

 We will also experiment with separating other criteria out from the _cost_, such as _walkingDistance_ or _operator_.
 The goal is to make this configurable so each deployment may tune this to their needs.
 Due to performance reasons it might not be 100% dynamic.

 Because plain _Raptor_ is much faster than _multi-criteria_ Raptor we will provide an option (request parameter) to run both _RR_  and _McRR_.
-We use _RR_ as a heuristic optimization, establishing travel time bounds that then feed into McRR.
-In a bench mark test(SpeedTest), RR takes on average 80ms while McRR with the same configuration takes 400ms.
+We use a _single iteration Rator_ search as a heuristic optimization, establishing travel time bounds that then feed into McRR.
+In a benchmark test(SpeedTest), RR may take 80ms while the McRR with the same configuration typically takes 400ms.
 If we add _walking distance_ as an extra criteria the average time increase to 1000ms.
-(This is based on early testing, the McRR is mutch faster today, because of the optimizations - the numbers is just to give you a feeling of what to expect).
+These times are examples to give you an idea of the exponential growth of adding criteria to Raptor search.

 ## Paths and Itineraries
 In this context, Path and Itineraries are almost the same.
 We use *Path* to talk about the minimal set of data returned by Raptor.
 Those paths are decorated with information from the transit-layer and used to create the itineraries, which are returned from the routing code (to the end user).

 ## Pareto optimal/efficiency set
 All paths that are considered *pareto optimal* for a set of criteria are returned by McRR.
 This